AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 * Enable transient workflows
 * Tune the Granite workflow queues to limit concurrent jobs
 * Configure ImageMagick to limit resource consumption
-* Remove unnecessary steps from the DAM Update Asset workflow
+* Remove unnecessary steps from the [!UICONTROL DAM Update Asset] workflow
 * Configure workflow and version purging
 * Optimize indexes with the latest service packs and hotfixes.
 Check with Adobe Support for any additional index optimizations that may be available.
 * Use guessTotal to optimize query performance.